CloudLabs-Samples/EduLabs/Media/AdobeCC/00-getting-started.md

-# Getting Started with Docker
+# Getting Started with the Lab Environment

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
 You can see the number on lab guide bottom area to switch on different exercises of lab guide.